Sue: Bob Baker. Why do I know that name?

-We open on the Empress, a large space liner which is ploughing its way through the cosmos.
-And then the ship suddenly shimmers and disappears.
+A large space liner is hurtling through the cosmos when it suddenly shimmers and disappears.

-Sue: Either the ship has gone into warp drive or they really screwed up the chroma.
+Sue: Either that ship has gone into warp drive or they’ve really screwed up the chroma.

-We cut to the bridge of the Empress where Captain Rigg is in command.
+On the bridge of the Empress, Captain Rigg is in command.

 Sue: He’s famous.

 Sue: That’s a lot of anoraks.
-Doctor Who fans must have loved that scene.
+Doctor Who fans must have loved this.

-Me: They look like they are going to a Rocky Horror convention.
+Me: They look like they’re going to a Rocky Horror convention.
 It’s the old women in the sunglasses that do it.

 Sue: Why are they dressed like that, anyway?
 Do they turn the heating off in the spaceship to keep the costs down?
-Is it Ryanspace?
+Is this supposed to be Ryanspace?